-D. Community Service
+C. Community Service

-Community service will be offered on all juvenile cases.
-Community service will be considered in all other cases if an affirmative request is made either at the time of the hearing or by completing a Request for Order packet.
-Community service is voluntary.
-Each hour of community service worked is equivalent to double minimum wage applicable to employers with less than 25 workers.
-Community service and monetary payment of fines may be combined.
-If community service is requested on a case also eligible for traffic school, the traffic school portion of the fine must be paid in currency.
+Community service is available in all cases if an affirmative request is made either at the time of the hearing or by submitting a written request using Judicial Council Form TR-320.
+Community service is voluntary and may be combined with a monetary payment of fines.
+If community service is requested on a case also eligible for traffic school, the traffic school portion of the fine must generally be paid in currency.

-If the defendant has been granted Community Service Program hours in lieu of payment of fines or in conjunction therewith, the community service work must be performed at a non-profit agency, such as a governmental or faith-based entity that arranges for community service to be performed.
-The defendant will have sixty (60) days to complete the community service.
-Up to two 30-day continuances are allowed for completion of community service without appearing in court by requesting the continuance from the Clerk of the Court.
+Community Service must be performed at a non-profit agency, governmental, educational, or faith-based entity that arranges for community service to be performed.
+The defendant will have ninety (90) days to complete the community service.